St. Armands

 1. Renovate the house and return it to its previous state and/or improve it

-• This is subject to the 50% rule: code does not allow you to spend more than 50% of the appraised or assessed value of a non-conforming structure per year
+• This is subject to the FEMA 50% rule: code does not allow you to spend more than 50% of the appraised or assessed value of a non-conforming structure per year without fully bringing it up to current building code compliance

 2. Elevate the house, putting garage and storage space underneath